Lake Ford helped make these videos

 Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)

-Don't be the guy with your third brake light burnt out2007 Honda Civic LX 1.8L 4 Cyl.
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)